Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 IE: `C:\Program Files\PuTTY\putty.exe`

-Save the below text block in a `.reg` file and install/open it **as admin** to merge it into your registry.
+Save the below code block in a `.reg` file and install/open it **as admin** to merge it into your registry.

 *EVE-NG Putty Registry File*
 ```text